 Many people seem to be surprised by the lack of looting in Japan in the aftermath of an earthquake and tsunami.
 Isn’t that normal human behaviour to become looters after a disaster?
-Some say that there are some Japanese articles about looting that the western media didn’t pick up.
+Some say that there are several Japanese articles about looting by Japanese looters that the western media didn’t pick up.
 Others say this is Japanese discipline, contrary to for example American reactions to disasters.

 1. black people entering and leaving supermarkets: ‘looters who were profiting from temporary non-surveillance’

 2. white women with kids entering and leaving supermarkets: ‘victims left on their own, searching for healthy water for their children’